zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataimport-gettyperefprops-method.md

 ## <a name="parameters"></a>Parameter
  `tr`
- [in] Die TypeRef-Token, das die den zurückzugebenden Metadaten darstellt.
+ [in] The TypeRef token that represents the type to return metadata for.

  `ptkResolutionScope`
- [out] Ein Zeiger auf den Bereich, in dem der Verweis erfolgt ist.
-Dieser Wert ist ein AssemblyRef oder ModuleRef-Token.
+ [out] A pointer to the scope in which the reference is made.
+This value is an AssemblyRef or ModuleRef token.

  `szName`
- [out] Ein Puffer, die den Typnamen enthält.
+ [out] A buffer containing the type name.

  `cchName`
- [in] Die angeforderte Größe in Breitzeichen `szName`.
+ [in] The requested size in wide characters of `szName`.

  `pchName`
- [out] Die zurückgegebene Größe in Breitzeichen `szName`.
+ [out] The returned size in wide characters of `szName`.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll enthalten
+ **Library:** Included as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]